Ascent of Mount Whitney on 2013-08-23

 Mt Whitney Summit: 10.7 mi, 14,505'

-Permits: The application process by lottery varies from year to year and is well described on the Inyo National Forest website - I'm told small parties can usually pick up day-hike cancellations/no-shows midweek from the Interagency Visitor Center, even in July/August, but as a party of 6 wanting overnight permits and flying across the Atlantic to visit California I wasn't prepared to take the risk.
-I've been entering the lottery by post and more recently on-line for many years in the hope of getting a slot; 2013 was the year I got lucky!
-However, as a word of warning they didn't send me the promised reminder email prior to my reservation confirmation and the pick-up instructions in the Recreation.gov email were confusing & ambiguous (see the Inyo website for the correct info).
-Furthermore we didn't even have our permits checked at any stage - don't know how common that is but a local could sneak in anytime!
+The application process by lottery in February/March is well described on the Recreation.gov and Inyo National Forest websites.
+I'm told small parties can usually pick up day-hike cancellations/no-shows midweek from the Interagency Visitor Center, even in July/August, but as a party of 6 wanting overnight permits and flying in from Europe I wasn't prepared to take the risk.
+I've been entering the lottery by post and more recently online for many years in the hope of getting a slot: 2013 was the year I got lucky.
+Actually ‘lucky’ isn't quite the correct word; rather than once again submitting just one application we used some simple statistical analysis of previous lottery results and worked out the number of multiple entries we had to make to have a realistic chance of success; $6 for each entry but overall a negligible proportion of the total cost of a climb.
+Of note we didn't have our permits checked at any stage anyway - don't know how common that is but perhaps stealth ascents are possible or even commonly achieved (not that the perpetrators would advertise it on this website perhaps).

 The Smithsonian Institution Shelter atop Mount Whitney (2013-08-23).
 Photo by Peter Stone.